Private measures, random walks, and synthetic data: A superregular random walk

 \subsection{Heuristics}

-The first candidate for the random walk could be a discretization of the standard Brownian motion on the interval $[0,1]$.
-The reflection principle yields the boundedness property in the theorem, even without any logarithmic loss.
-However, the regularity property fails miserably.

-To achieve regularity, we would like to grant Brownian motion more freedom.
-This will be done by modifying Levy's construction of the Brownian motion.
-In this construction, the path of a Brownian motion on an interval $[0,n]$ is defined as a random series with respect to the Schauder basis of the space of continuous functions, see also~\cite[Section IX.1]{bhattacharya2007basic}.
+We will define a superregular random walk by modifying the L\'evy's construction of the Brownian motion.
+In this construction, the path of a Brownian motion on $[0,1]$ is defined as a random Gaussian series with respect to the Faber-Schauder basis of the space of continuous functions, see~\cite[Section IX.1]{bhattacharya2007basic}.
+We will replace Gaussian weights by Laplacian weights with smaller variances, and truncate the series.